EvaniaLin/EvaniaLin.GitHub.io/_posts/2018-12-28-Will developments in the field of artificial intelligence have a positive impact.md

 ---
 layout: post
-title: Passage1: Are Cats Better Than Dogs?
+title: Passage1:The future impact of AI
-date: 2018-12-26
+date: 2018-12-28
 categories: blog
 tags: [IELTS,Animals]
 description: Some people believe that developments in the field of artificial intelligence will have a positive impact on our lives in the near future.
 Others, by contrast, are worried that we are not prepared for a world in which computers are more intelligent than humans.
 Discuss both of these views and give your own opinion.